pearu/sympycore/doc/demo0_1.rst

 Polynomial rings
 ================

-Sympycore provides efficient ways to represent univariate and multivariate polynomials.
+SympyCore provides efficient ways to represent univariate and multivariate polynomials.
 Currently there are two representation supported.
 The first one is suitable for univariate dense polynomials: